-Where institutions face difficulties and guidance is not yet available, they may liaise with their responsible National Resolution Authority (NRA).
-In this respect, institutions are provided with a separate tab at the end of the Excel file as a standard method of submitting questions.
-In addition, Annex 3 of the guidance note contains some Frequently Asked Questions and Answers (Q&A) based, among others, on the experiences with a 2016 pilot exercise and 2017 template submissions.
-An internal governance process has been set up between the SRB and the NRA to provide the answers to new questions in due time.
+Where institutions face difficulties and guidance is not yet available, they may liaise with the Internal Resolution Team (IRT).2 In this respect, institutions are provided with a separate tab at the end of the Excel file as a standard method of submitting questions.
+In addition, Annex 3 of the guidance note contains some Frequently Asked Questions and Answers (Q&A) based, among others, on the experiences with a 2016 pilot exercise, as well as 2017 and 2018 template submissions.
+An internal governance process has been set up to provide the answers to new questions in due time.
 The deadline for the submission of questions is communicated separately by resolution authorities.